What is branding?

 That’s where target market research can help.
 Market research is an important part of your brand strategy.

-Conducting thorough market research in your intended market and understanding the demographics of your clients and potential clients will help you write your business plan and will also help you build a sustainable and successful business.
+Conducting thorough market research in your intended market and understanding your clients’ demographics and potential clients will help you write your business plan and help you build a sustainable and successful business.

 3. Define your unique selling proposition